Marc Bolan: Personal life

-Bolan and Gloria Jones were in a committed romantic relationship from 1973 until his death in September 1977.
+Bolan and Gloria Jones were in a romantic relationship from 1973 until his death in September 1977.

 The couple had a son together in September 1975 and the three of them lived together for nearly two years until Bolan's death.
 At the end of June 1976, June Bolan sued for divorce on the grounds of adultery, citing Gloria Jones as the third party.
 At the court hearing on 5 October 1976, Deputy Judge Donald Ellison declared: "I am satisfied that the husband committed adultery with the co-respondent, and that the wife finds it intolerable to live with him" and granted a decree nisi.
 Twelve months after that date, it was to become a decree absolute, thus severing the Bolans' matrimonial ties.
 "The facts are that she initially left me, and we just grew apart", Bolan explained after the ruling.
 "There were no great scenes, no smashing things up.
 It just suddenly happened one day.
 We weren't a couple anymore."
 He also used the opportunity to shed a little light on his sexuality.
 "Anyway, I'm gay", he only half-jested.
 "I can't say I was a latent homosexual – I was an early one.
 But sex was never a great problem.
 I'm a great screwer."
 Asked about the institution of marriage, he replied: "Gloria doesn't want to get married and neither do I. If I ever marry anyone again, I'll put in a clause that when it ends you're on your own – and that means financially, too."
 During an interview in 1975, Bolan was also asked about his sexuality, and said that he was bisexual.

 Bolan never learned to drive, fearing he would die before reaching 30 years old.
 Despite this fear, cars or automotive components are at least mentioned in, if not the subject of, many of his songs.
 He also owned a number of vehicles, including a white 1960s Rolls-Royce that was loaned by his management to the band Hawkwind on the night of his death.